sez11a/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/publishing-documents-on-a-dxp-site/using-the-asset-publisher-widget.md

 2. By moving your cursor next to the asset name, you can click on the edit (![](using-the-asset-publisher-widget/images/02.png)) button to be able to edit the asset.

-Learn more here about [configuring your asset publisher widget](../../../../site-building/displaying-content/using-the-asset-publisher-widget).
+Learn more here about [configuring the asset publisher widget](../../../../site-building/displaying-content/using-the-asset-publisher-widget).